Author: Charles Pitts, Co-Founder of Purnama Outreach Pte Ltd

 There is however a valid counter-argument that I would be remiss not to mention.
 We so often hear that time is our most precious resource.
 With only so many hours in the day, for a competitive martial artist, not all training activities are an equally important use of your time.
 Many trainers of professional fighters espouse views that anything but practicing the sport itself is a lost opportunity.
 I think this argument has some merit, but a bit myopic.
-Look how university and professional American football players train - football drills and practice, sprinting, weightlifting, and stretching.
-I think that this example is a good balance, but if you don’t want to take my word for it, listen to the pro’s.
+Look how college and professional American football players train - football drills and practice, sprinting, weightlifting, and stretching.
+I think that this example is a good balance, but you don’t just take my word for it, check with the pro’s.

 According to 27-year-old Brendan Loughnane, a Manchester-based MMA fighter -

 “Yoga should be a massive part of training.
 With how hard we train and how beaten up our bodies get over the years, in later life especially you need to work on flexibility....Your muscles get really tight from wrestling and boxing, and it can get quite hard sometimes just getting out of bed in the mornings."

 How about looking to Connor McGregor who is the Ultimate Fighting Championship (UFC) lightweight champion and former featherweight champion.
 McGregor famously trains under movement specialist Ido Portal, and is a fan of yogic movements.